Mr. Mark Brzak creates the concept of Arashi-Do Karate.

 Mr. Mark Brzak opens and operates a Karate school in Rocky Mountain House Alberta.1985

-Mr. Dan Brzak achieves Black Belt in Karate.1984
+Mr. Dan Brzak, another of the first instructors, achieves Black Belt in Karate.1986

 Mr. Craig Janiszewski and Mr. Dustin Moberg achieve Black Belt in Karate.

-Mr. Gary Vig achieves Black Belt in Karate and starts teaching.1988
+Mr. Gary Vig achieves Black Belt in Karate and starts teaching Karate.1988